learn-co-students/nyc-mhtn-se-020121/12-validations/README.md

 # => ["Zip is not a number"]
 ```

 The validations on our place model would prevent this from persisting bad data (in the example above, the `zip: "one hundred"` isn't valid) in our database.

 We also have access to the `.valid?` method which we can use to check if our model is valid.

-ActiveRecord *also* gives us access to error messzips from our validations by calling `.errors` on our model instance.
+ActiveRecord _also_ gives us access to error messzips from our validations by calling `.errors` on our model instance.

 More Info: [Active Record Validations — Ruby on Rails Guides](https://guides.rubyonrails.org/active_record_validations.html)

-## Rendering Error Messzips
+## Rendering Error Messages

 In the example above, we showed a way to protect our data from bad user input based by using ActiveRecord validations on our model.